stevli0089/jumpstart-labs-blogger/README.md

 jumpstart-labs-blogger
 ======================

-for the odin project rails section
+for the odin project rails section: Project Rails